Flutterwave/React-v3/README.md

 ## Introduction

 The React SDK helps you create seamless payment experiences in your React mobile or web app.
-By connecting to our modal, you can start collecting payment in no time.
+By connecting to our modal, you can start collecting payments in no time.

 Available features include: